 Buchan’s early days at his new club were unhappy ones.
 Regular barracking from the crowd and rough treatment from opposing defenders led to his asking manager Bob Kyle to drop him and matters came to a head when after one game in November 1911 he told to boss; “I’ll never kick another ball for Sunderland”.
 He was persuaded to play one more time, and turned things around when he scored twice turning the jeers to cheers.

-Sunderland made a poor start to the 1912-13 season but by the end of October they had turned things around and by the end of the year were challenging at the top.
-Five wins in a row in January set the Roker men clear of their rivals and they eventually won the title by four points from Aston Villa.
-The Midlanders turned the tables in the Cup denying Sunderland the double with a 1-0 win in front of 120,000 fans at Crystal Palace.
+Sunderland made a poor start to the 1912-13 season but by the end of October and with Buchan starting to click alongside centre-forward Jackie Mordue and inside-left George Holley, they’d got their act together and by the end of the year were challenging at the top.
+Five wins in a row in January sent the Roker men clear of their rivals and they eventually won the title by four points from Aston Villa.
+The Midlanders turned the tables in the Cup dashing Sunderland’s hopes of the double with a 1-0 win in front of 120,000 fans at Crystal Palace.
 Buchan scored 32 goals in 46 matches during the campaign and had now become the darling of the Sunderland fans.

 In February 1913, Buchan was one of three Sunderland players picked to play for England against Ireland in the Home International Championship match in Belfast.
 The England call-up came shortly after the Scotland selectors, mindful that his father was a Scot, approached him to play for them, an approach which was rebuffed.